 Mechanical heat pumps function using a fluid known as a refrigerant.
 This is a volatile fluid that evaporates and condenses rapidly thereby absorbing and releasing heat as it travels through the heat pump.

 In gaseous form, the refrigerant is pressurized, heated and moved through the system by a component called a compressor, to its discharge side.
 Here, the hot vaporized refrigerant is cooled by releasing the heat in a heat exchanger referred to as a condenser, until it returns to a liquid state.
 Still highly pressurized, the now liquid refrigerant is moved further through a metering device such as an expansion valve or turbine to lower its pressure.

 The low-pressure liquid refrigerant then moves to the evaporator where it absorbs heat until it becomes gaseous, then goes back to the compressor and repeats the entire cycle.

 There are basically two types of heat pump systems:

-If your heat pump is giving you trouble, there are a few things you can check before calling in the handyman.
+If your heat pump is giving you trouble, there are a few things you can check before calling for professional AC repair.
 First, check if the thermostat is on and set to ‘heat’.
 If it is already on the heat mode, adjust the temperature upwards by 4 degrees, and then switch the fan on.